imakecodes/nodejs-csv-html-pdf-conversor/README.md

 Once you informed the .csv file path, the converted files will be on output directory, specifically on respective html/pdf directories.

+_PS:_ There is one output example for either html and pdf based on input file;

 ### Built With:

 - [NodeJS](https://nodejs.dev/) - A free, open-sourced, cross-platform JavaScript run-time environment